The Future of Kubernetes Is Serverless

 Kubernetes was built to give developers a clean, application-oriented API that enabled them to forget about the details of machines and machine management.
 But the truth is that under that API surface, the machines were still there.
 The development of serverless container infrastructure enables people to begin to forget about the machines entirely, but the successful use of serverless containers for larger scale applications requires the development of an orchestrator.
 Consequently, the integration of the Kubernetes orchestration layer and serverless container infrastructure is crucial to the future success of both Kubernetes and the serverless infrastructure.

 As we move into the future, I’m fully convinced that future Kubernetes clusters will contain a mix of containers running on dedicated machines as well as bursting into serverless infrastructure.
 But while the future destination is clear in my mind, the path and the details of how we get there are still to be determined.
 I’m really excited to be having this discussion out in the open with the Kubernetes community.
 If you ‘re interested in participating, please join us on the virtual kubelet github project, or within the mailing-lists or meetings for SIG-Node and SIG-Scheduling.
 I’m really excited to build this new generation of container orchestration together.
 Here’s to our containerized, and serverless future!

-Brendan Burns and thousands of other attendees will be discussing a variety of Kubernetes, Serverless and other open source cloud-native topics while attending KubeCon + CloudNativeCon EU, May 2-4, 2018 in Copenhagen, Denmark.
+Brendan Burns and thousands of other attendees discussed a variety of Kubernetes, Serverless and other open source cloud-native topics while attending KubeCon + CloudNativeCon EU, May 2-4, 2018 in Copenhagen, Denmark.